Do you know who Chandler Bolt is?

 If you’re an online marketing nerd already, like me, you probably do.

-But if you’re part of the other 99.9% of the world, who isn’t super hyper about “this internet marketing stuff”, you’ll have never heard of this man.
+But, if you’re part of the other 99.9% of the world, who isn’t super hyper about this “internet marketing stuff,” you’ll probably have never heard of this man.

 How did he get on there?

 Is he rich or something?
 Yes.
 Yes indeed.